TBTS (Throwback Thursday Stories): The Terrorist

 The Cedar City Holiday Inn’s breakfast buffet.
 Home to a lot of waffles and my happy belly.

-At the last moment, the red car moved to the right lane, and three events occurred in the following order.
-A Scowl.
+At the last moment, the red car moved to the right lane, and three events occurred in the following order: A Scowl.
 A Stop.
 And a Smash.
 The scowl was given to my dad by the blonde driving the little red car.
 The stop was made by our Honda Odyssey, filled to the brim with our luggage.
 And the smash was noticeably caused by the Suburban obliterating our trunk door and back window.

-We spent a solid 2 hours at the mechanic before we were led to an insurance agency.
+We spent the next 2 hours at the mechanic before we were led to an insurance agency.
 An hour after that we were given keys to our rental car, a sexy Suburu Outback, and directions to our hotel for the night.
 After the previous night’s lodging, our expectations were very low.
 Much to our delight however, the room the insurance agency put us up in was located in what could only be described as a haven.
 When I think of it now I remember a lot of wooden accents, and fountains of positivity.

 The next morning was an early one.
 It had to be.
 Some might later refer to this day as a local leg of the Amazing Race, others may see it as a 19 hour episode of Punk’d, either way it started with a waffle.